dconnet/AgilityBook/Readme-Build.txt

 --------------------

 python: https://www.python.org
-Currently using version 3.13.2.
+Currently using version 3.13.3.
 - Include pip in install
 - "pip install pywin32" (currently "build 310")

 wxWidgets: http://www.wxwidgets.org/
-Currently using version 3.2.7.
+Currently using version 3.2.8.
 Min supported is 3.1.6.
 Make sure WXWIN is set to wxWidgets root directory.
 -- Note, when changing version used during release, update fr.po (see Readme in AgilityBookLibs/lang/res/fr_FR) IMPORTANT: This means the directory name in fr_FR must match the wx version number being used.
 - Mac/Unix: Use .../build/BuildUnix.sh to setup WX build.
 And ". setwxpath.sh"
   to set the ARB compile environment.
+(Note: on unix, make sure apt packages 'curl' and 'libcurl4-openssl-dev' are installed or wxWebRequest won't work.)

 === Changes to 3.3.0 (trunk)
   (include/wx/msw/setup.h)